jbruzas/Stress-and-Strain-Gang/README.md

 ### Fabrication details

 ### Assembly procedure and challenges
+The industrial hydraulic arm assembled and modelled from Phase 2 was used in Phase 3.
+With SolidWorks, the assembly can be scaled down to an appropiate size.
+Due to this, the decision was to use a scaling factor of 4 to reduce the total height of the hydraulic arm to just 18 inches.
+A challenge occurred when the 3D-printed pins did not fit into the holes.
+This happened because the tolerance was forgotten and was not considered into the CAD-ing of the model.
+The solution was to sand the pins down until it can fit into the holes.
+Another problem that occurred was due to the time constraints, the hydraulic system was not functional.
+The challenge was to find other parts that can replicate the parts of a hydraulic arm.
+The conclusion was to use rubber bands that can simulate the movement of the claw and the forearm, and then a spring that connects in betwen the base and the middle arm.
 ### Test procedures, results, and interpretation

 ### Comparison with Phase 2 predictions